royorxx/royorxx/README.md

 ## Hi there 👋

+I'm currently working on the AI application.

+I was the first generation of China AI investor from 2016.

+In the GPT period, I'm looking for teams that can help me to bring my idea into reality.

 <!--
 **royorxx/royorxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.